mailin-api/mailin-api-csharp/README.md

 # README

-This is the official Mailinblue API C# library.
+This is the official SendinBlue API C# library.

  * The primary dependency is Newtonsoft's JSON .NET library.
  * This is compatible with .NET 4.0 and above due to the usage of dynamic objects.